eslint/archive-website/_posts/2015-12-09-espree-3-alpha-2-released.md

   - Release Notes
 ---

-We are pleased to share that we've just pushed the second alpha release of Espree v3.0.0.
-This is a major release with breaking changes, so please be sure to read this post thoroughly.

 ## Installation

 Since Espree v3.0.0 is a prerelease version, you'll need to install it using the `@next` tag: